-Article 1464 - Joint ownership of a family household
+Article 1464 - Joint ownership of a farmstead

-By agreement of the co-heirs, the land and the family household on it may remain their common property.
+By agreement of the co-heirs, the land and the farmstead on it shall remain their common property.

 Article 1465 - Right of conceived heirs in the partitioning of the estate

 - 1. If an heir has been conceived, the estate may be partitioned only after the heir is born. - 2.
 If the conceived heir is born alive, the other heirs may partition the estate only by setting apart the share, to which the heir is entitled.
 The new-born's representatives shall be invited to take part in the partitioning to safeguard his/her interests.